Relo02/flyappy_autonomy_test_public/Readme.md

 ## 10. Next steps & improvements

 Reinforcement learning (RL) can practically complement the sampling-based MPC in several ways.
-Recommended pipeline:
+Possible pipeline implementation:

 1. Bootstrap: collect MPC rollouts and label the best-rollout actions (state → best (ax,ay)) to build an offline dataset.
 2. Behavior cloning (BC): train a lightweight policy on the dataset for fast inference and good initialization.